mgsosna/mattsosna.com/_posts/2020-04-19-Python-for-R-users.md

 In Python, though, the `.` has special significance.
 The reason for this touches upon a major difference in how code in R and Python is organized: the prevalence of **classes.**

-When we type `our.test`, we're telling Python we want _the function `test` of the object `our`._ This is because everything in Python is an object, whose _properties_ are accessed with the `.` operator.
+When we type `our.test`, we're telling Python we want _the attribute `test` of the object `our`._ This is because everything in Python is an object, whose _attributes_ are accessed with the `.` operator.
 Objects are instances of _classes_, which are basically _templates_ of code.
 A simple example will make this clearer:

 ```python
 # Python